Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Adding braces to statements—even when they’re not necessary—is like using parentheses in expressions: both techniques help make a progrum more readable while at the same time avoiding the possibility that the compiler won’t understand the program the way we thought it did.
+Adding braces to statements—even when they’re not necessary—is like using parentheses in expressions: both techniques help make a program more readable while at the same time avoiding the possibility that the compiler won’t understand the program the way we thought it did.

-Some programimers use as many braces as possible inside `if` statements (and iteration statements as well).
+Some programmers use as many braces as possible inside `if` statements (and iteration statements as well).
 A programmer who adopts this convention would include a pair of braces for every `if` clause and every `else` clause:

 ```C
 if(i > j)